karatelabs/karate/README.md

 ./gradlew test -Dtest=CatsRunner
 ```

-## Test Suites
+### Test Suites
 > The recommended way to define and run test-suites and reporting in Karate is to use the [parallel runner](#parallel-execution), described in the next section.
 The approach in this section is more suited for troubleshooting in dev-mode, using your IDE.

 One way to define 'test-suites' in Karate is to have a JUnit class with the `@RunWith(Karate.class)` annotation at a level 'above' (in terms of folder hierarchy) all the `*.feature` files in your project.
-So if you take the previous [folder structure example](#naming-conventions):
+So if you take the previous [folder structure example](#naming-conventions), you can do this on the command-line:

 ```
 mvn test -Dcucumber.options="--tags ~@ignore" -Dtest=AnimalsTest
 ```

 Here, `AnimalsTest` is the name of the Java class we designated to run the multiple `*.feature` files that make up your test-suite.
 Cucumber has a neat way to [tag your tests](#cucumber-tags) and the above example demonstrates how to run all tests _except_ the ones tagged `@ignore`.

 The tag options can be specified in the test-class via the `@CucumberOptions` annotation, in which case you don't need to pass the `-Dcucumber.options` on the command-line: